Parents' frequently asked questions

 Yes, we will always do our best to provide extra sessions, subject to availability.

 We follow Ofsted guidelines.
 The numbers of children are determined by the amount and age of children along with the available floor space.
-Our minimum staff: child ratios requirements are as follows: 0-2 years 1:3 2-3 years 1:4 3-5 years 1:8.

 Where there are children with additional needs, staff to child ratios will be increased to appropriately meet the particular needs of these children.
 In calculating ratios of staff to children, students on placement will not be counted although they may be involved as occasional helpers within the group as part of their training.